tejas-73/Physically-constrained-learning-of-MOS-capacitor-electrostatics/README.md

 **_Surface_potential.py_**: This script is used to generate the surface potential from SPE (refer paper).

 e) **_Figures_**: Contains all the figures presented in the paper.

+f) **_Data_**: This folder contains the data in a csv file.
+The _generate_data.py_ script will put the data in here.
+Also the main scripts will extract data from this folder.